In this document

 Site properties

-Top of the Site properties section displays your site’s basic information, such as GPS coordinates, slope, azimuth, and location’s altitude.
+The top of the Site properties section displays your site’s basic information, such as GPS coordinates, slope, azimuth, and location’s altitude.
 There is also an “Add array” button that allows you to add an array to the reference point if it has not already been added.

 The terrain approximation method is set to adaptive by default, showing the slope, azimuth, and altitude from the map data.
 To change these values, switch to manual.